 Availability: Available for growler fills at the tap room (Ocean Twp.)

-The Kane crew came up with this limited-run saison so that you can store it and save it for a special occasion.
+The Kane crew came up with this limited-run farmhouse beer so that you can store it and save it for a special occasion.
 Whether it’s in a bottle or on tap, you’ll find this beer sweeter and more complex than most saisons because of the added wildflower honey.
 While we all like to chug a beer after a work day, this was designed to be a sip-and-savor type of beer.